chingu-voyages/v46-tier2-team-14/README.md

 ## Overview

-SWAD is a web application that  offering users a seamless and responsive platform to discover and explore a variety of dishes.
+SWAAD is a web application that  offering users a seamless and responsive platform to discover and explore a variety of dishes.
 The user-friendly interface provides detailed recipe information, search options.
  Built with React.js, Typescript.
 Recipe Explorer is your go-to source for culinary inspiration.

  ## Features